Primary Key Stage 1 & 2 Art Skills Progression

 PAINTING FORMAL ELEMENTS - learning about colour, texture, pattern, line, shape, tone, form etc.

-These are set out in more detail in my progression guide above.
+These are set out in more detail in my progression guide.
 Whatever other skills you select to sequence, you should provide clear, consistent, and regular learning objectives for teachers and pupils to work to.
 The skills should be revisited regularly so that you can ensure they have been properly learned.

 It is common for primary schools to create a long-term topic overview of the topics they will teach throughout the year.
 This is fine, but you cannot meander through art domains, jumping from one art medium to the next if you want children to build their skills.
 They must have time to gradually increase the level of difficulty in selected areas, to properly embed and learn the skills they are learning.